Fascial Maneuvers Guide · Bay Area

 What to expect in a session

 A first session begins with a short, curious conversation - what feels stuck, what aches, what your body has been holding.
 From there, we move slowly through a sequence shaped to your body that day, layering breath, gentle rotation, and rest.
-You stay clothed, you stay in charge of the pace, and you leave with one or two small practices you can use during the week.
+You are in charge of how deep you go, the pace, and the intensity of your breath.
+With time and practice you will acquire more tools to help you heal your body.

 You do not need to be flexible, fit, or experienced with movement.
 Fascial maneuvers are particularly supportive for people carrying chronic tension, recovering from burnout, sitting for long hours, navigating anxiety or sleep difficulties, or simply feeling disconnected from their body.
 The work meets you where you are.